Category

 For broader Mural alternatives, see The 12 Best Mural Alternatives in 2026.
 For the closer Miro comparison, see Storyflow vs Miro.

 The audience split is the load-bearing distinction.
 Mural is for teams that run ceremonies.
 Storyflow is for teams that produce creative work.
+Said the other way: Mural runs the session, Storyflow builds the artifact.

 Honest accounting of what Mural does better.
 These are real wins for the audiences Mural serves.